 In case you weren’t well aware of it already, I love making sweet recipes.
 But since the New Year started I have been kind of avoiding them.
 You know, for this whole thing of resolutions and promises to eat healthier and make better choices.
-Well, I couldn’t resist any more.
+Well, I couldn’t resist anymore.
 Seriously.
-I need some sweet in my life.
+I need some sweetness in my life.

 This bread is so good.
 It’s just moist and sweet.
 And the best part of it all is that it’s easy to make.
 The smell in the house while baking is divine.
 It’s really amazing guys.
 The taste… And the color… And the…EVERYTHING!
 Even my husband, a very non-friend-of-sugar-substitutes was amazed at the taste.

 If you are a tea lover, this bread is just for you!
 If you are not a tea lover, this bread is for you too.
 Conclusion: This bread will please everyone…

 - 1 cup (240 ml) milk (I used 1%)

 - 3 teabags Bigelow Cinnamon Stick Black Tea (see notes)